-Emergencies.
-In an emergency, there is no time to describe the risks involved and a physician must act quickly to save a life.
-A patient cannot sue for lack of informed consent in this situation, even if he or she would not have allowed the treatment.
-(To learn more about medical malpractice issues arising in emergency rooms, read Nolo's article Medical Malpractice During Emergencies.)
+In a medical emergency, the patient might be unconscious or there may be no time to describe the necessary care and the risks involved and a physician must act quickly to save a life.
+A patient cannot usually sue for lack of informed consent in this situation, even if they would not have allowed the treatment, as long as:

 If a doctor or other care provider doesn't get a patient's informed consent before embarking on a course of care, and the patient would not have opted for the treatment if they knew about the risks, the patient may be able to sue the doctor for medical malpractice.

 Learn more about proving a medical malpractice case.